 I recently graduated magna cum laude from the University of New Mexico School of Law.
 I look forward to beginning my career in public interest law serving New Mexico's immigrant community after I take the bar exam in July.
 I also have a bachelor's degree from the University of New Mexico in English and Foreign Languages.
 I love tutoring and have a lot of experience teaching skills like writing, editing, public speaking, and argumentation to students from grade school through graduate school.

-University of New Mexico-Main Campus - PhD, Law
+Graduate Degree: University of New Mexico-Main Campus - PHD, Law

 ACT Composite: 31

 SAT Math: 700

 I believe in holistic, empathetic teaching.
 Students are unique and their unique strengths, experiences, and perspectives are some of the most important factors in creating an individualized teaching model that will be effective for that student.

 What might you do in a typical first session with a student?

 We will discuss the student's accomplishments and strengths to create specific goals for our tutoring sessions.
 We will discuss the student's preferred learning styles and methods and agree on expectations for each other to help us guide our future tutoring sessions.
 We will leave the tutoring session with a concrete work plan for each of us to complete before our next meeting.

 How can you help a student become an independent learner?